3rd Degree Black Belt

 She was awarded her Shodan rank in both Kendo and Iaido by Mr. Woodcock in 2017.

-In 2018, Jeanine began working with Sensei to create a fully realized sword club for the dojo.
-She invested significant time and effort into research and experimenting, ensuring the club matched the karate program’s high standards.
-With a degree in Psychology focusing on abnormal and criminal behavior, she provided key insight into the creation of the dojo’s annual SSA seminars.
+In 2018, Jeanine began working with Heath to create a fully realized sword club for the dojo.
+She invested significant time and effort into research and experimentation, ensuring the club matched the karate program’s high standards.
+With a degree in Psychology focusing on abnormal and criminal behavior, she provided key insight in the development the dojo’s annual SSA seminars, and ultimately, was the driving force behind AWARE.

-A dedicated runner and lifter, she continues to train relentlessly and plans to achieve her advanced black in 2020 while overseeing the sword club’s official launch.
+A dedicated runner and lifter, she continues to train relentlessly and ensure the dojo maintains its high standards.

 "The Gatekeeper" Waterman